 Review of MS Karnika

-Launched in 1990 as Crown Princess, MS Karnika cruise ship was part of P&O Australia's fleet (as "Pacific Jewel") between 2009-2019.
-In 2019, the liner left the PandO fleet, with its final cruise departing from Melbourne on February 24.
+The 1990-built (as Crown Princess) cruise ship MS Karnika was part of P&O Australia's fleet (as "Pacific Jewel") between 2009-2019.
+In 2019, the liner left the P&O AU fleet, with its final cruise departing from Melbourne on February 24.

 In late-August 2018, Zen Cruises (a new company established by Essel Group, India) was announced as buyer of the vessel.
 Essel Group (founded 1926, headquartered in Mumbai India) is an Indian conglomerate of several corporations with business divisions in media, news, technology, entertainment, packaging, infrastructure developments, financial services, precious metals (gold and silver refinery), education, charity.
 The Essel Group-owned Zen Cruises is lead by Jurgen Bailom (CEO and President).

 Before Jalesh Cruises India, the liner's previous operator was P&O Australia - a subsidiary company fully owned by Carnival Corporation.
-The 1950-passenger ship Pacific Jewel used to be part of the German-based AIDA Cruises and Ocean Village Holidays (now-defunct), before joining P&O Australia fleet in 2009.
+The 1950-passenger ship Pacific Jewel used to be part also of the Carnival's German-based AIDA Cruises (as AIDAblu) and Ocean Village Holidays (now-defunct company), before joining P&O Australia in 2009.
 The "dolphin-like" ship was designed by Italian Renzo Piano.
-Jewel's sister ship is Pacific Dawn.
+Its sistership is Pacific Dawn.